OreCruncher/DynamicSurroundings/rtd/source/tutorials/condition_strings.rst

 	*	- weather.temperature
 		- string
 		- String indicating the general temperature of the player location ('icy', 'cool', 'mild', 'warm, 'hot').
+	*	- weather.canWaterFreeze
+		- boolean
+		- Indicates if it is cold enough for water to freeze

 If Serene Seasons is installed, the season variables will provide information about the current season.
 If Serene Seasons is not installed "noseason" will be reported.